 Policy Number: I-17

-Responsible Dept.: Dean of Student Affairs/Director of Enrollment and Advising Services
+Responsible Dept.: Dean of Student Affairs/Coordinator of Retention and Student Success

 A signed copy of this policy is available in the President’s Office.